jamj2000/docker-systemd-ubuntu/README.md

-# docker-ubuntuserver-systemd
-Ubuntu Server with systemd within Docker
+# Ubuntu Server with systemd within Docker

 This is a Docker image for run containers with Ubuntu Server 22.04 (including systemd support).
 It can be used as a virtual machine with less load.